Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Implementation in

 With the help of ABE, we can achieve the effect of LBE via using the block-adjustment operator~$\blk^{l}$~\cite{ABE}.
 The operator~$\blk^{l}$ will make the Predicate CPA convert an intermediate state to an abstraction state if the current program location is at the loop head or the error location.
 Under this configuration, the unrolled ARG, if projected to abstraction states, will have a similar structure to~\cref{fig:summarized-arg}.
 Therefore, we can easily obtain the required formulas by collecting and combining the block formulas from the corresponding abstraction states in the ARG.

 It is worth noting that here we take advantage of the flexibility of the Predicate~CPA: By choosing an appropriate implementation for the block-adjustment operator, we can configure the Predicate~CPA to be suitable for IMC (together with the algorithms described in the following) without further changes to its definition.
-Other choices for its operators would allow it to be combined with different algorithms and implement different approaches like \impact, predicate abstraction, and \kinduction~\cite{AlgorithmComparison-JAR}.
-Using the Predicate~CPA as common framework not only highlights conceptual differences and similarities between the approaches, but also allows for comparing them experimentally with the set of confounding variables kept to a minimum.
+Other choices for its operators would allow it to implement different algorithms like \impact, predicate abstraction, and \kinduction~\cite{AlgorithmComparison-JAR}.
+Using the Predicate~CPA as common framework not only highlights conceptual differences and similarities between the approaches but also allows for comparing them experimentally with the set of confounding variables kept to a minimum.

-\subsubsection{Algorithmic Procedures}
+\subsection{Algorithmic Procedures}

-We present an algorithm for the adoption of IMC to software verification in~\cref{imc-algo-main}, based on the \cpapa algorithm~\cite{AlgorithmComparison-JAR}.
+We present an algorithm for the adoption of IMC to software verification in~\cref{imc-algo-main}, which is based on the \cpapa algorithm~\cite{AlgorithmComparison-JAR}.
 The algorithm assumes single-loop programs as input.
 We apply single-loop transformation~\cite{DragonBook,kIndForDMARaces} to input programs with multiple loops as a preprocessing.
-The algorithm takes as input an upper limit $k_{max}$ for a counter $k$ that tracks the number of loop iterations on a program path and a composite CPA consisting of the Location CPA, the Predicate CPA described above, and the Loop-Bound CPA.

-Note that the \cpapa algorithm~\cite{AlgorithmComparison-JAR} will stop exploring a program path if the number of loop iterations on this path has reached the given unrolling upper bound.
-While the algorithm is asked to unroll the program $k$~times, it uses the last unrolling only for encoding the predicate~$P(s)$ and thus only $k-1$~copies of $T(s,s')$ appear in its BMC query.
-This is done for consistency with other algorithms expressed on top of the same unifying framework~\cite{AlgorithmComparison-JAR}.
-For analyzing up to $k$~unrollings of a program with IMC, we can pass $k+1$ as parameter to \cref{imc-algo-main}.
+The algorithm takes as input an upper limit $k_{max}$ for a counter~$k$ that tracks the number of loop iterations on a program path \footnote{ While the algorithm \cpapa unrolls the program $k$~times, the algorithm~\cref{imc-algo-main} uses the last unrolling only for encoding the predicate~$P(s)$ and thus only $k-1$~copies of $T(s,s')$ appear in its BMC query.
+This is done for consistency with other algorithms expressed on top of the same unifying framework~\cite{AlgorithmComparison-JAR}. } and a composite CPA consisting of the Location CPA, the Predicate CPA, and the Loop-Bound CPA.